miRTop/incubator/microRNA Nomenclature.md

 A unified system for microRNA naming would permit more efficient communication between researchers within a species or across species because the naming would be consistent and follow familiar guidelines used for protein-coding genes.

 *Note:*
 *Plants miRNA research is facing the same problems.
-The different origin of plant and metazoan miRNA systems, however, make the creation of a unified “plant &amp; metazoan” pattern hazardous.
+The different origin of plant and metazoan miRNA systems, however, make the creation of a unified “plant and metazoan” pattern hazardous.
 Nevertheless, tentative standardization on specific aspects is a future goal of the group.*

 *Budak, H., Bulut, R., Kantar, M., &amp; Alptekin, B. (2015).
 MicroRNA nomenclature and the need for a revised naming prescription.
 Briefings in Functional Genomics, elv026–. <a href="http://doi.org/10.1093/bfgp/elv026">http://doi.org/10.1093/bfgp/elv026</a>*